 The pattern above is marked with "Cut 2"- this means that you will need to cut two identical fabric pieces that are the mirror image of each other for a single pocket.
 If you are adding two pockets (one for each side seam), make sure you follow the same concept and cutting process when cutting the pocket corresponding to the second seam.

 11. Carefully cut along the outer edge of the pattern maintaining the cut as smooth and even as you can.

 The fabric pocket pieces are now ready to be cut!
 Make sure you keep this pattern and use it anytime you want to add on-seam pockets to a garment as it is infinitely re-usable!

-How To Cut The On-Seam Pocket Pattern Out Of Fabric
+How To Cut The On-Seam Pocket Pattern